Putting the Conversation Before the Credit Card

 We had a sales pitch.

 Varsity Tutors had a brand awareness problem.
 Less than 19% of people knew who we were.
-But the bigger issue was how we talked to the people who did find us.
+But the bigger issue was how we talked to the people who did know us.
 Everything sounded like a sales pitch.
 "Sign up now."
 "Limited time offer."

 And because we didn’t have a defined brand voice, every team and channel had its own way of describing who we were.
 It was chaos.